 Over the past ten years, the U.S. freight rail system has been experiencing a growing trend towards the use of intermodal facilities that provide a cost-efficient service combining two modes of transport - the movement of truck trailers or containers by rail and at least one other mode of transportation.
 Intermodal combines the door-to-door convenience of trucks with the long-haul economy of railroads.

-Westmoreland County offers more ways to connect your business to the global marketplace with six railroads traversing its borders, including two major railroads, a short-line freight hauler and a world-class rail freight intermodal terminal!
+Westmoreland County offers more ways to connect your business to the global marketplace with six railroads traversing its borders, including two major railroads, a short-line freight hauler

 This intermodal facility, known as the Westmoreland Logistics Park - Rail Freight Terminal, maximizes the use of a 33-mile railroad purchased by the WCIDC in 1995 and a site located at the county's major transportation hub near New Stanton.